-Chashu is a very common topping in ramen.
-Chashu is a thinly-sliced pork meat that is usually simmered in soy sauce, mirin, sugar, and “sake” (Japanese rice wine).
-There are also ramen restaurants that serve Chashu that are grilled to give the ramen an extra smoky and savory flavor.
-Lastly, it is also said that Chashu in Tokushima Ramen is a little sweet compared to regular ones.
-It is believed to have a little bit of “Sukiyaki” (a hot pot dish similar to Shabu Shabu) flavor.
+Chashu, a common ramen topping, consists of thinly-sliced pork meat usually simmered in soy sauce, mirin, sugar, and “sake” (Japanese rice wine).
+Some ramen restaurants grill Chashu to give the ramen an extra smoky and savory flavor.
+People often say that Chashu in Tokushima Ramen is a little sweeter than regular ones.
+They believe it has a hint of “Sukiyaki” flavor, a hot pot dish similar to Shabu Shabu.

 Bean sprouts have subtle yet nutty flavor which offers an extra crunch with every bite.
 It gives the ramen another flavor that is now overpowering the meat.